Native to (or naturalized in) Oregon:

 - Sun to part shade.
 Best in deep, moist, fertile soil, but tolerates drier, heavier soils

 - Hardy to USDA Zone 3b Native range covers much of eastern North America; from New Brunswick and Maine west to southern Quebec, Ontario, Michigan, Minnesota, and Manitoba; south to eastern North Dakota, Nebraska, Kansas, Oklahoma; east to northern Arkansas, Tennessee, western North Carolina, and New Jersey.

 - Tilia heterophylla [White Basswood] has leaves with densely whitish pubescence on the underside but otherwise very similar to Tilia americana and now it is included in T. americana.

-- Several cultivars, one is 'Continental Appeal' - tree, to 50 ft tall (~15 m), dense crown, ascending branches.
+- 'Continental Appeal' - tree, to 50 ft tall (~15 m), dense crown, ascending branches.
 Leaves large, 9-15 cm long and 7-10 cm wide, dark green above, whitish pubescence below.
 Once considered a Tilia heterophylla.

 - Corvallis: southwest corner 4th St. and Tyler Ave.